-The Data Fabric is real right now, and organizations are already benefiting from it.
-Service providers and enterprises are using NetApp's Data Fabric to transform their business in innovative ways.
+The data fabric is real right now, and organizations are already benefiting from it.
+Service providers and enterprises are using NetApp's data fabric to transform their business in innovative ways.
 This section provides real-world examples of how service providers and enterprises are using a NetApp Data Fabric today.

-2.1 Delivering Highly Scalable, Durable, Secure laaS
+2.1 Delivering Highly Scalable, Highly Durable IaaS

 A leading service provider needed to more effectively compete in the growing cloud space.
-Adding an laaS model to its dedicated hosting service would enable the SP to further reduce costs to customers and provide new securely managed services.
+Adding an IaaS model to its dedicated hosting service would enable the SP to further reduce costs to customers and provide new securely managed services.